MSU-Libraries/catalog/docs/first-time-setup.md

 * `MAIL_PORT`: Port to use for email.
 Typically `25` is standard
 * `MAIL_USERNAME`: Username to use when authenticating to the `MAIL_HOST` if not `localhost`
 * `MAIL_PASSWORD`: Password for the `MAIL_USERNAME`
+* `FEEDBACK_EMAIL`: Email address to send feedback form response to
 * `SOLR_URL`: The URL that Vufind's Solr instance is accessible on.
 This setup will use `solr`

 ## To start the application stack